minimaxir/video-to-gif-osx/README.md

 * If the video has unusual dimensions (e.g. 7.00 aspect ratio), the GIF output will not be resized correctly. (in fairness, you probably do not want a GIF with an unusual aspect ratio)
 * If the video file or the parent directory has spaces, the tool may throw errors.
-* Convert Video to GIF Custom has no sanity check for input validation yet.
+* Convert Video to GIF Custom has no sanity check for input validation yet. (e.g. don't increase the frame rate beyond 60fps or bad things happen).
 If you encounter any issues *specific to the Custom app*, let me know.

 ## Maintainer
 * Max Woolf [(@minimaxir)](http://minimaxir.com)